 The name wonton means swallowing a cloud, and the wonton floating in this popular soup is thought to resemble clouds.
-This recipe for Wonton Soup serves 4.

 - 18 to 24 wonton wrappers